matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ### Some DB

-- An object of **entity type** has its own DB identity primary key
+- An object of **entity type** has its own DB identity primary key.
-- An object of **value type** has no DB identity, it belongs to an entity
+- An object of **value type** has no DB identity, it belongs to an entity.
-- By default equals comparing an object by comparing their address in memory
+- By default equals comparing an object by comparing their address in memory.
-- Leave unimplemented hashCode will always create new object as if they different objects
+- Leave unimplemented hashCode will always create **new object** as if they different objects.
-- To declare side as not responsible for relationship the attribute mapped by is used.
+- To declare side as not responsible for relationship the attribute **mapped by** is used.
-- A Business Key is also called natural key
+- A Business Key is also called natural key.
 - Synthetic identifier is an identifier with no business meaning.
+- Object states :
-- TRANSIENT STATE : object don't associated with any table row
+    - TRANSIENT STATE : object don't associated with any table row.
     - PERSISTENT STATE : object with database identity.
-Primary key is set of database identity
+Primary key is set of database identity.
-- DETACHED : no longer manage by Entity Manager
+    - DETACHED : no longer manage by Entity Manager.
-- No argument constructor for hibernate to be able to instantiate objects using Java Reflection
+- No argument constructor for hibernate to be able to instantiate objects using Java Reflection.
 - Owner is the entity that is persisted to the table that has the foreign key column.
-- LazyInitializationException : When we try to Lazy Load data but entity manager is closed
+- LazyInitializationException : When we try to Lazy Load data but entity manager is closed.

 | Hibernate | JPA |
 |---|---|